alsa-project/snd-firewire-ctl-services/README.rst

    * Protocol for DiceII ASIC in Digital Interface Communication Engine (DICE)
    * Protocol extension for TCD2210/TCD2220 ASIC in Digital Interface Communication Engine (DICE)
    * Protocol for former models of Fireface series of RME GmbH
+   * Protocol for latter models of Fireface series of RME GmbH

 Design note
 ===========